Fall Skincare Tips

 - Limit washing to twice a day and after sweating.
 Wash your face once in the morning and once at night, as well as after sweating heavily.
 Perspiration, especially when wearing a hat or helmet, irritates the skin.
 Wash your skin as soon as possible after sweating.

-Do I Need to Invest In A Humidifier?
+Do I Need to Run A Humidifier?

 As the cold weather approaches, the humidity starts to drop low, so using a humidifier is highly recommended.
 It is also important to make sure any humidifiers are clean and free of mold.
 Having a humidity indicator in your home will help you monitor the humidity levels.
 A good range for healthy skin is between 30-50%.
 Pick the range you are comfortable with.